insovs/Executable-Performance-Manager/README.md

 ## ⚠️ Notes

 - **Run As Admin**: some apps may refuse to launch when this flag is set — remove the rule if that happens.
-- **QoS Network**: DSCP tags are generally stripped by ISPs at the WAN level.
-The effect is limited to your local network and router.
-- All registry operations are reversible.
-No system files are modified.

 ---